+NURSES

-NURSES: The Orange Board of Education employs full time nurses to care for the needs of the students' immediate health concerns.
-The school nurses are responsible for maintaining accurate and up-to-date health records including immunizations, physicals and emergency information on every student.
+The Orange Board of Education employs full-time nurses to care for the needs of the students' immediate health concerns.
+The school nurses are responsible for maintaining accurate and up-to-date health records including immunizations, physical and emergency information on every student.
 In addition, the nurses are responsible for taking the height and weight of the students as well as the following screenings: hearing, vision, blood pressure and dental.
-The nurses are also responsible for demonstrating proper hand-washing and tooth brushing techniques as well.
+The nurses will also demonstrate proper handwashing and toothbrushing techniques as well.
+JRLECC's School Nurse Ms. Alexandra Dong (973) 677-4000 ext.
+1706 or 1701

-IMMUNIZATIONS & ANNUAL PHYSICALS: It is mandated by the State of New Jersey that the school have complete immunizations on record for every student in preschool.
-The nurses will do an immunization review upon registration and early in the school year to ensure our records are up-to-date.
+IMMUNIZATIONS & ANNUAL PHYSICALS

+It is mandated by the State of New Jersey that the school have complete immunizations on record for every student in preschool.
+The nurses will do an immunization review upon registration and early in the school year to ensure our records are up to date.
 If your child requires further immunizations, the nurses will send a letter home with the specific vaccines needed.
 If your child is not current with his/her immunizations, the school may be forced to exclude your child from school until he/she is current.
-Students must also have a Universal Child Health Record filled out by a pediatrician which is based on their annual physical examination.
+Students must also have a Universal Child Health Record filled out by a pediatrician, which is based on their annual physical examination.

-As of September, 2008, the NJ Department of Health and Senior Services has mandated additional vaccines for children in preschool:
+As of September 2008, the NJ Department of Health and Senior Services has mandated additional vaccines for children in preschool:

-- Influenza Vaccine: this is for children 6-59 months attending any child-care center or preschool facility on or after September 1, 2008.
-They must receive at least one dose of influenza vaccine between September 1 and December 31 of each year. - Pneumococcal Conjugate Vaccine (PCV): every child 12-59 months of age attending a child care center on or after September 1, 2008 must receive at least one dose of PCV on or after their first birthday.
+- •Influenza Vaccine: this is for children 6-59 months attending any child-care center or preschool facility on or after September 1, 2008.
+They must receive at least one dose of influenza vaccine between September I and December 31 of each year. - Pneumococcal Conjugate Vaccine (PCV): every child 12-59 months (about 5 years) of age attending a childcare center on or after September 1, 2008, must receive at least one dose of PCV on or after their first birthday.